micro/micro/doc/faq.md

 ## Who's using Micro?

 There's a [Users](https://github.com/micro/micro/wiki/Users) page with a list of companies using Micro.
 Many more are also using it but not yet publicly listed.
+Feel free to add your company if you're using Micro.

-## Is there a community?
+## Where is the community?

-Yes!
 There's a slack community with hundreds of members.
 You can invite yourself [here](http://slack.micro.mu/).

 ## How do I use Micro?